antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 YY-plots, and headers of heatmaps.
 The "isinfo" column defines whether the information is displayed in the table once you hover over a sample in graphs within R2. "visible" can enable/disable the use of a track.
-The "color" column can preset a specific color to groups which are defined within a track.
+In the track_col** columns a specific color to groups can be assigned which are defined within a track.
 These can be indicated by groupname:hexcolor.
-The different groups are then separated by the ";" sign.
-It is not required to supply this information.
-R2 will color groupnames automatically if such information information is not encountered.
+ R2 will color groupnames
+automatically if such information information is not encountered.
 Finally, you may describe the contents of a track.
+Keep in mind providing suchg supporting annotation file is optional.

+#### Download a template for the annotation.
-<a href="https://github.com/antronerds/r2-tutorials/raw/master/fillin_template_example.xlsx" download>download template excel</a>
+<a href="https://github.com/antronerds/r2-tutorials/raw/master/fillin_template_example.xlsx" download>> Excel template</a>

-### Special sample annotation
+### Survival data